How to Write the Best Father of the Bride Speech

 He then summed up how he saw the couple’s relationship from a parent’s perspective before finally giving some advice for their future.

-Overall the perfect example of a short and sweet wedding speech.
+Overall, this is an ideal example of a short and sweet father of the bride speech.

-How do you end your speech?
+How do you end the Father of the Bride speech?

 In one of the best, and most emotional, closings to a father of the bride speech I’ve ever heard, Grant becomes overwhelmed as he gives a touching tribute to his daughter Rebekah.